 Described by some as soft-boiled, his mysteries involve issues of the day such as the recent economic crash, the stock market, school bullying, sexual activity in retirement communities, military veterans, post-traumatic stress disorder (PTSD), the scandalous side of America’s for profit health insurance industry, Mexican cartels, individuals with Asperger’s Syndrome, money laundering, Ponzi schemes, and challenges facing the LGBT community.

-The Murder In Memphis series follows fictitious Memphis Police Lieutenant Julia Todd and her homicide team: The Chartreuse Envelope (2010), They Gotta Sleep Sometime (2011), Which One Dies Today?
-(2012), Blood Money (2013), and Cast the First Stone (2015).
-The Silver Star, a short story in Malice In Memphis: Bluff City Mysteries, 2014, Carolyn McSparren (Ed.), Dark Oak Press, Memphis, Tenn.
+Murder In Memphis: A six-book series follows Memphis police Lieutenant Julia Todd and her homicide team: The Chartreuse Envelope, They Gotta Sleep Sometime, Which One Dies Today?, Blood Money, Cast the First Stone, & The Unspeakable (a Killer Nashville Silver Falchion Award finalist).

 Sonny and Brianne Mysteries: An upper middle-grade series follows two eighth-graders who communicate with ghosts and read minds.
 Their ghost friends help them cope with bullies and solve mysteries: Jack and the Beanpole & Call Me Firefly.
 A third book in the series, Astrobia, is expected to be released in summer 2020.

 Jim has a Short Story appearing in each of the first four Malice in Memphis mystery anthologies: The Silver Star, The Adventures of Sonny Elliott, Down in the Furnace Room, & A Cry From the Ashes.
 A fifth short story, Murder and Other Heinous Crimes, is expected in late 2020.